YuxingLiu/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text][image12]

-### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
+## Step 4: Visualizing the Neural Network's State with Test Images

-####1.
-Discuss the visual output of your trained network's feature maps.
-What characteristics did the neural network use to make classifications?
+Here are the first convolutional layer's feature maps in response to the first new image from the web (21, double curve).
+It can be seen that each feature map focuses on a certain portion of the image.
+For instance, feature maps 6, 11 and 27 react with high activation to the trianglar outline of the sign, while feature maps 15 and 26 roughly capture the z-shaped symbol.

 ![alt text][image13]